pankso/mpl123/README.md

 Configuration
 =============
-For now, configuration must be done by editind the configuration file.
+For now, configuration must be done by editing the configuration file with the built-in editor or your favorite text editor.

-The system wide configuration file is: /etc/mpl123.conf Peer user config files (with playlist): ~/.config/mpl123/*
+The system wide configuration file is : /etc/mpl123.conf Peer user config files with playlist  : ~/.config/mpl123/*

 Cmdline usage
 =============